Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Results

-This shows that our approach is very robust and not impacted by modifications / adjustments of some of its core parameters. \paragraph{Minigrid MultiRoom} The last experiment was run on the Minigrid MultiRoom environment used by Igl et al. \cite{Migl2019}.
+The last experiment was run on the Minigrid MultiRoom environment used by Igl et al. \cite{Migl2019}.
 This experiment allows to benchmark our approach against a state-of-the-art published approach by using the exact same environment and performance indicator.
 Our approach and the IBAC-SNI approach are quite different, the eco-system focus on solving a given environment before moving to another one while IBAC-SNI trains on multiple environments without trying to fully solve one, which explains why after a similar number of training steps, the eco-system offers better generalization performance.
-As seen on Figure \ref{benchmark_minigrid}, the eco-system consistently outperforms the IBAC-SNI approach, even if IBAC-SNI gets closer to the eco-system results by the end of the training.
+As seen on Figure \ref{benchmark_minigrid_multiroom}, the eco-system consistently outperforms the IBAC-SNI approach, even if IBAC-SNI gets closer to the eco-system results by the end of the training, which makes sense based on how learning is done in each approach as explained above.